albetnov/content/blogs/rent-n-go-part-1.md

     - request.go
     - *_service.go

 You can see the rest on [Rent N Go Backend](https://github.com/albetnov/Rent-N-Go-Backend).
 It works well, really.
 However the problem is within the root we defined many Go Packages which are not really some problem it's just in order to run it, we need to use `go run *.go`.
 It compiles fine though.
 However, some of these files are actually not related to the project itself.
-CLI Helper such as `migrate` to migrate the database and `seeder` to fill fake data to the database don't have to be compiled as these are only used in the development environment.
+CLI Helper such as `migrate` to migrate the database and `seeder` to fill fake data to the database doesn't have to be compiled as these are only used in the development environment.

 Then we also introduced `kernel.go` it's more like a Bootstrapper so might be better to name it `bootstrap.go` instead.
 In kernel, we perform all the registrations required for validation, before, after hooks, and etc. We also introduced Hooks there to be executed before any handler passed to Fiber and then afterHook to execute after Fiber is done handling.
-So before hook, we can bootstrap stuff such as Database, etc. The kernel also bootstraps and applies any configuration the app has.
+So before hook, we can bootstrap stuff such as databases, etc. The kernel also bootstraps and applies any configuration the app has.

 The `server.go` focused on building the Fiber App.
 Putting any middleware we want to use, mapping routes, and registering and running the hooks.
 And then, because we're using a minimal framework such as Fiber we need to manually set up our own migrator and seeder for the database resulting in commands such as: `go run *.go migrate` and `go run *.go seed`.
 Not the best approach but works.

 We also connect GORM and GORM Gen with the database (MySQL), setting up Go Playground to validate our payload, integrating fiber locals, and much more.
-Some of the shared logic is placed within `Repositories` These folder contains the Database Operations Layer for the app, and then the rest of the structure using the MVC model.
+Some of the shared logic is placed within `Repositories` This folder contains the Database Operations Layer for the app, and then the rest of the structure using the MVC model.

 > To be continued in: [Rent N Go (Part 2)](https://albetnv.me/blogs/rent-n-go-part-2)